AP FACT CHECK: Rhetoric from Trump, Biden in the non-debate | WTOP

 THE FACTS: That’s misleading.
 He is understating the impact of the bill and the influence he brought to bear in getting it passed into law.

-Biden wrote and voted for that sweeping 1994 crime bill, which included money for more prisons, authorized the federal death penalty and called for a mandatory life sentence for three-time violent offenders – the so-called three strikes provision.
+Biden wrote and voted for that sweeping 1994 crime bill, which included money for more prisons, expanded the use of the federal death penalty and called for a mandatory life sentence for three-time violent offenders – the so-called three strikes provision.

 He did call the three-strikes rule “wacko” at one point, even as he was helping to write the bill.
 Whatever his reservations about certain provisions, he ultimately voted for the legislation, which included the three-strikes rule and has come to be seen in the Black Lives Matter era as a heavy-handed and discriminatory tool of the justice system.